onlinehub0808/-smart-contract-best-practices/src/05-Recommendations.md

 ### Keep fallback functions simple

-Fallback functions are the default functions called when a contract is sent a message with no arguments, and only has access to 2,300 gas when called from a `.send()` call.
-As such, the most you should do in most fallback functions is call an event.
+[Fallback functions](http://solidity.readthedocs.io/en/latest/contracts.html#fallback-function) are called when a contract is sent a message with no arguments (or when no function matches), and only has access to 2,300 gas when called from a `.send()` call.
+The most you should do in most fallback functions is call an event.
 Use a proper function if a computation or more gas is required.

 ```
 // bad